pimlie/nodejs.sh/README.md

 With the above examples then when running `node` will result in using node version 12 for your opensource projects and node version 10 for clientX projects.

 > The first `.noderc` file which is found in your parent folder tree is used.
-Eg given a file `/var/projects/clientX/.noderc` then running node in the folder `/var/projects/clientX/projectY` will also use the `.noderc` file in `clientX` unless you `projectY` contains a ``.noderc` file as well
+Eg given a file `/var/projects/clientX/.noderc` then running node in the folder `/var/projects/clientX/projectY` will also use the `.noderc` file in `clientX` unless `projectY` contains a ``.noderc` file as well

 ## Caveats